What's Coming to Netflix in November 2023

 - Suburræterna (Season 1) Netflix Original – Italian crime thriller series.

-- The Netflix Cup (LIVE) Netflix Original – Sports special where F1 drivers and PGA Tour Golfers team up for a competition at the Wynn Las Vegas golf course.
+- The Netflix Cup: Swing to Survive (LIVE) Netflix Original – Sports special where F1 drivers and PGA Tour Golfers team up for a competition at the Wynn Las Vegas golf course.

 What’s Coming to Netflix on November 15th